PoliticalGraveyard.com

 Duhamel, James F. (b.
 1858) — of Brooklyn, Kings County, N.Y.
 Born in Washington, D.C., August 5, 1858.
 Democrat.
 Patent solicitor and mechanical expert; member of New York state senate 8th District, 1911-14.
 Burial location unknown.

 Duhamel, Judy Olson — of Rapid City, Pennington County, S.Dak.
 Democrat.
-Member of Democratic National Committee from South Carolina, 2004; delegate to Democratic National Convention from South Dakota, 2004.
+Member of Democratic National Committee from South Dakota, 2004; delegate to Democratic National Convention from South Dakota, 2004.
 Female.
 Still living as of 2004.

 Duhé, J. Paulin — of New Iberia, Iberia Parish, La.
 Republican.
-Delegate to Republican National Convention from Louisiana, 1936, 1944 (alternate), 1948, 1952, 1960.
-Presumed deceased.
+Delegate to Republican National Convention from Louisiana, 1936, 1944 (alternate), 1948, 1952 (Honorary Vice-President; member, Credentials Committee), 1960.
 Burial location unknown.

 Duhé, Paulin See J. Paulin Duhé